-Article 33.
+Article 35.
 Governing Law

-- 1. A Tribunal established under this Section shall decide the issues in dispute consistently with this Agreement and applicable rules of international law.
-A joint interpretation by the Parties of a provision of this Agreement shall bind a Tribunal established under this Section, and an award under this Section must be consistent with that interpretation. - 2.
-On the request of a respondent Party that asserts as a defence that the measure alleged to be a breach is within the scope of a reservation or exception set out in Article 17 or Annex II or Annex III, the Tribunal shall request the joint interpretation of the Parties on the issue.
-Within 60 days of the delivery of the request, the Parties shall submit in writing their joint interpretation to the Tribunal.
-The joint interpretation is binding on the Tribunal.
-If the Parties fail to submit their joint interpretation within 60 days of the Tribunal's request, the Tribunal shall decide the issue.
+1. A Tribunal established under this Chapter shall decide the issues in dispute consistently with this Agreement and applicable rules of international law.
+A joint interpretation by the Contracting Parties of a provision of this Agreement shall bind a Tribunal established under this Chapter, and an award under this Chapter must be consistent with that interpretation.

+2. Where a respondent Contracting Party asserts as a defence that the measure alleged to be a breach is within the scope of a reservation or exception set out in paragraph 1 of Article 18 (Reservations) or in Annex II or Annex III, on request of the respondent Contracting Party, the Tribunal shall request the joint interpretation of the Contracting Parties on the issue.
+Within 60 days of the delivery of the request, the Contracting Parties shall submit in writing their joint interpretation to the Tribunal.
+If the Contracting Parties fail to submit their joint interpretation within 60 days of the Tribunal's request, the Tribunal shall decide the issue.
+The joint interpretation of the Contracting Parties is binding on the Tribunal.

-Article 34.
+Article 36.
 Expert Reports

-- 1. Subject to paragraph 2, a Tribunal may appoint an expert to report to it in writing on a factual issue concerning environmental, health, safety or other scientific matter raised by a disputing party, subject to such terms and conditions as the disputing parties may decide. - 2.
-The Tribunal may not appoint an expert under paragraph 1 if the disputing parties agree that the Tribunal may not do so. - 3.
-Paragraph 1 does not affect the appointment of other kinds of experts where the appointment is authorized by the applicable arbitration rules.
+1. Subject to paragraph 2, a Tribunal may appoint an expert to report to it in writing on a factual issue concerning environmental, health, safety or other scientific matter raised by a disputing party, subject to such terms and conditions as the disputing parties may decide.

+2. The Tribunal may not appoint an expert under paragraph 1 if the disputing parties agree that the Tribunal may not do so.

+3. Paragraph 1 does not affect the appointment of other kinds of experts where the appointment is authorized by the applicable arbitration rules.

-Article 35.
+Article 37.
 Interim Measures of Protection and Final Award

-- 1. A Tribunal may order an interim measure of protection to preserve the rights of a disputing party or to ensure that the Tribunal's jurisdiction is made fully effective, including an order to preserve evidence in the possession or control of a disputing party or to protect the Tribunal's jurisdiction.
-A Tribunal may not order attachment or enjoin the application of the measure alleged to constitute a breach referred to in Article 21.
-For the purposes of this paragraph, an order includes a recommendation. - 2.
-Where a Tribunal makes a final award against the respondent Party, the Tribunal may award, separately or in combination, only: - (a) monetary damages and any applicable interest; and - (b) restitution of property, in which case the award shall provide that the respondent Party may pay monetary damages and any applicable interest in lieu of restitution.
+1. A Tribunal may order an interim measure of protection to preserve the rights of a disputing party or to ensure that the Tribunal's jurisdiction is made fully effective, including an order to preserve evidence in the possession or control of a disputing party or to protect the Tribunal's jurisdiction.
+A Tribunal may not order attachment or enjoin the application of the measure alleged to constitute a breach referred to in Article 23 (Claim by an Investor of a Contracting Party on Its Own Behalf or on Behalf of an Enterprise).
+For the purposes of this paragraph, an order includes a recommendation.

+2. Where a Tribunal makes a final award against the respondent Contracting Party, the Tribunal may award, separately or in combination, only:

+(a) monetary damages and any applicable interest; and

+(b) restitution of property, in which case the award shall provide that the respondent Contracting Party may pay monetary damages and any applicable interest in lieu of restitution.